 It is fascinating to see, how someone's idea and perseverance in developing a simple product such as a swimming pool robot, could result in a multinational business that currently exports 98% of its products worldwide.
 And maybe this is why a firm from a small Israeli kibbutz managed not only to outgrow its local market, but become a global leader in its industry.

-Are you interested in learning more about how Wise Money Israel can find you gems like this Israeli stock to enhance your global portfolio?
-Contact us here.
+If you are interested in learning more about Wise Money Israel and how we can help you manage your portfolio, please contact us here.

 Sources: Reuters, Calcalist, Globes, Haaretz, Hadassah Magazine